servtep/MCADDF-Microsoft-Cybersecurity-Attack-Detection-Defense-Framework/README.md

 Modern enterprises do not operate in silos; they operate in hybrid states.
 Attackers pivot seamlessly between on-prem domain controllers and cloud tenants.
 This framework is built to reflect that reality.

 ### Key Features
-*   **Hybrid-Native Focus:** Deeply analyzes the synchronization points (e.g., Azure AD Connect) where most modern breaches occur.
+*   **Hybrid-Native Focus:** Deeply analyzes the synchronization points (e.g., Azure AD Connect or Microsoft Entra Connect) where most modern breaches occur.
 *   **The SERVTEP ID System:** Utilizes a proprietary navigation system for precise referencing and tracking.
 *   **MITRE ATT&CK® v18.1 Aligned:** Every technique is mapped to the latest T-codes, ensuring compatibility with standard threat intelligence feeds.
 *   **Purple Team Ready:** Each entry is designed to support both **Offensive Execution** (Red) and **Defensive Detection** (Blue).